ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 ## Identity and access services
 {: #design_commonservice-identity-access}

 In this design, Microsoft® Active Directory (MSAD) is used for Identity  Management.
-The design deploys one or two Active Directory virtual machines (VMs) as part of the vCenter Server deployment automation. vCenter is configured to use the MSAD authentication.
+The design deploys one or two Active Directory virtual machines (VMs) as part of the {{site.data.keyword.vcf-auto}} deployment automation. vCenter is configured to use the MSAD authentication.

 ### Microsoft Active Directory
 {: #design_commonservice-msad}